Identifiers are having a bit of a "moment."

 ADDRESS-POINT is a discontinued and unsupported legacy address product from Ordnance Survey which has been replaced by AddressBase products.
 ADDRESS-POINT featured an identifier called the Ordnance Survey Address Point Reference (OSAPR).
 This is no longer created, maintained or supported but may still be stored in some users’ legacy systems.
 To aid migration to the UPRN Ordnance Survey created a link between the identifiers and this is available from them on request.

-The MasterMap Topography Layer Topographic Object Identifier (TOID) is an identifier for the spatial representation of the extent an object as defined in the Ordnance Survey capture specification.
+The MasterMap Topography Layer Topographic Object Identifier (TOID) is an identifier for the spatial representation of the extent of an object as defined in the Ordnance Survey capture specification.
 GeoPlace creates a link between the UPRN and the TOID and Ordnance Survey make this available in AddressBase Premium and AddressBase Plus.

 Land Registry Price Paid Data is available as open data and contains a Transaction Identifier which relates to that transaction, rather than an identifier for the property.
 A property can be sold many times so each property may have many Transaction Identifiers.
 GeoPlace links this data to the UPRN and this link is available from Ordnance Survey and has been used successfully to build an Automated Valuation Model for properties.

-Ministry of Housing, Communities and Local Government (MHCLG) publishes Energy Performance of Buildings data sometimes known as EPC data.
+The Ministry of Housing, Communities and Local Government (MHCLG) publishes Energy Performance of Buildings data sometimes known as EPC data.
 This data contains two identifiers: the LMK_KEY and the Certificate Hash.
 Currently, the LMK_KEY is not unique and so the Certificate Hash is used as the unique identifier, although MHCLG says this will change.
 As the data is a register of certificates the identifier identifies the certificate or inspection, not the property.
 Over time a property may be inspected more than once and so multiple certificates may exist for one address.
 When the energy performance data is created it contains a property identifier called the UPRN but this is not the same as the UPRN found in the AddressBase products.
 This UPRN is not published in the EPC data and doing so would not help link the data and would be confusing for users.
 To help users use this data alongside AddressBase, GeoPlace links the Certificate Hash and LMK_KEY to the AddressBase UPRN.
 This link has been used successfully for energy efficiency analysis and predicting fires.

 The energy industry makes widespread use of the Meter Point Address Number (MPAN) and the Meter Point Reference Number (MPRN) which is an asset identifier for your meter, rather than your property.
 As you may have multiple meters – for example, one for gas and one for electricity – you may have more than one MPAN for your property.
 The energy industry and its regulator – OFGEM - recognise the value of linking these numbers to a unique property identifier and are currently working to make this happen.
 One potential benefit is to make it easier and more reliable for consumers to switch energy providers.
-This will bring efficiency to the market and better prices and service to consumers.
+This will bring efficiency to the market and better prices and services to consumers.

 Who knew a number could be so powerful!